 Change in fair value of contingent consideration liability consists of fluctuations in the estimated fair value of Contingent Milestone Payments under the Merger Agreement with ZebiAI.
-In future periods, we expect the fair value of such Contingent Milestone Payments to increase or decrease based on, among other things, our estimates of the probability of achieving the contingent milestones and timing in connection therewith, as well as, to a lesser extent, changes in market interest rates and the time value of money.
+Through the date on which any contingent milestones contractually expire, we expect the fair value of such Contingent Milestone Payments to increase or decrease based on our estimates of the probability of achieving the contingent milestones and timing in connection therewith.